Gigi1111/SemEval-2023-task-8/README.md

 ## Project description

 This repository was developed as part of the CogSys Master's project module at the University of Potsdam, Germany.
 Full paper of the project can be found [here](https://www.overleaf.com/project/63737db61470cc4405a391c3).
+Which follows the SemEval System paper [Structure](https://semeval.github.io/system-paper-template.html) and [Requirements](https://semeval.github.io/paper-requirements.html).

 The goal is to come up with a system that fulfills the requirements of [this task](https://causalclaims.github.io/).